tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 - **Ridges:** the migration pathway trajectories are calculated using the location and curvature of digitized ridge lines

-**Used for ridge metric calculation**
+**Used for Ridge Metric Calculation**

-- **Migration Pathways:** migration pathways are created by ScrollStats, so the user does not need to worry about creating these as an input.
-Migration pathways are a series of transects that trace the supposed path of channel migration from the channel centerline.
-Migration pathways are used to sample both the DEM and ridge area raster to calculate ridge width, amplitude, and spacing for every point intersection of the migration pathways and ridge lines.
+- **Migration Pathways:** migration pathways are a series of transects that trace the supposed path of channel migration from the channel centerline.
+They are used to sample both the DEM and ridge area raster to calculate ridge width, amplitude, and spacing for every intersection of the migration pathways and ridge lines.

-- **Packet Boundaries (optional):** packet boundaries are the manual delineations of the depositional packets within a bend that contain groups of ridges with similar trajectories.
-Packet boundaries fit perfectly within and cover entirely the bend boundary.
-Providing packet boundaries gives allows the user to aggregate ridge metrics to the packet scale in order to investigate changes in the hydrologic regime of the river.
+- **Packet Boundaries (optional):** depositional packet boundaries contain groups of ridges with similar trajectories which allows the user to aggregate ridge metrics within these packets in order to investigate the morphologic changes resulting from changes in the hydrologic regime of the river.

 ## Create Bend Boundaries